Avel Louise Gordly Scholarship for Oregon Black Women Fund

 In 1991, she was appointed to fill a vacancy in the Oregon House of Representatives, a seat which she successfully ran for in 1992 and in 1996, she was elected as an Oregon State Senator.
 She would hold the position for 13 years.

 As a legislator, Senator Gordly served on the Joint Ways and Means Committee, pushed for reforms in the Senate caucus system, and expanded press access to legislative meetings.
 She co-chaired Governor Kitzhaber’s Task Force on Racial and Ethnic Health and created the Governor’s Task Force on Environmental Justice.
-Senator Gordly remains an adjunct professor at Oregon State University.
+After retiring from the legislature, Gordly taught at Portland State University as an associate professor in Black Studies.
+In 2017, she was awarded an honorary doctorate of letters from PSU.

 You can help continue her legacy by supporting the Avel Louise Gordly for Oregon Black Women Scholarship Fund, donate here: oregoncf.org/gordly-scholarship.
 The scholarship will support an African American female graduate of an Oregon high school to attend higher education in Oregon or at one of the Historically Black Colleges and Universities in the United States.